-DATE: February 13, 2024
+DATE: March 11, 2024

-RE: SB 495
+RE: HB 2812

 Good morning, Mr. Chairman and members of the Committee.
-I am Jim Payne, Assistant Deputy Commissioner and Director of Examinations with the Kansas Office of the State Bank Commissioner.
-The Kansas Office of the State Bank Commissioner (OSBC) appreciates the opportunity to provide testimony in support of SB 495 to modernize the Kansas Uniform Consumer Credit Code (UCCC) and the Kansas Mortgage Business Act (KMBA).
+I am Jim Payne, Assistant Deputy Commissioner and Director of Examinations with the Kansas Office of the State Bank Commissioner (OSBC).
+The OSBC appreciates the opportunity to provide testimony in support of HB 2812 to modernize the Kansas Uniform Consumer Credit Code (UCCC) and the Kansas Mortgage Business Act (KMBA).
 The UCCC currently regulates consumer credit, which includes auto loans, payday loans, and second mortgages.
-The KMBA currently regulates first mortgages and contains all mortgage licensing requirements.
+The KMBA contains all mortgage licensing requirements, and with other state statutes, currently regulates first mortgages/home loans.

 The UCCC was originally enacted in 1973 and has been infrequently amended over the years.
 The original group of states passing the act numbered eleven; though, over time, many states have modified their respective versions of the UCCC, and thus, it is no longer "uniform."
 No substantive recodification or significant modernization of most of its statutes has occurred in Kansas since 1973.
 This bill, culminating over at least eight years, aims to modernize the UCCC.
 The OSBC has made numerous engagement efforts with members of the various industries the UCCC affects, internal stakeholders, other state and federal agencies, and members of the public to obtain feedback related to regulation and oversight.
-Much has been learned, evidenced by the revisions SB 495 would make to the UCCC.
+Much has been learned, evidenced by the revisions HB 2812 would make to the UCCC.

-The KMBA was enacted in 1996 and has been amended several times in the past 20 years, most significantly in 2009 following the Secure and Fair Enforcement for Mortgage Licensing (SAFE) Act, in 2016 with the transition of mortgage licenses from the UCCC to the KMBA, and in 2022 to define and allow remote working conditions for mortgage personnel post-Covid.
-SB 495 continues the 2016 effort to transition the mortgage compliance statutes out of the UCCC and into the KMBA, housing relevant mortgage business provisions in one chapter for all participants.
+The KMBA was enacted in 1996 and has been amended several times in the past 20 years, most significantly in 2009 following the Secure and Fair Enforcement for Mortgage Licensing (SAFE) Act, then again in 2016 with the transition of mortgage licensing authority from the UCCC to the KMBA, and in 2022 to define and allow remote working conditions for mortgage personnel post-Covid.
+HB 2812 continues the 2016 effort to transition the mortgage compliance statutes out of the UCCC and into the KMBA, housing relevant mortgage business provisions in one chapter for all participants.
+This is proposed due to the extremely difficult task of determining mortgage/home loan compliance in Kansas due to several overlapping statutes between general consumer credit and residential mortgage lending.
+HB 2812 puts all relevant mortgage and home lending statutes in the KMBA, allowing one stop for mortgage/home loan business, and clarifies Kansas law on the subject.

-SB 495 proposes the following primary updates to the UCCC, brought by a range of stakeholders:
+HB 2812 proposes the following primary updates to the UCCC, brought by a range of stakeholders: